determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

    can request that your system administrator configure the ``rootless_storage_path`` in ``/etc/containers/storage.conf`` on all compute nodes.

 #.
-PodMan utilizes the directory specified by the environment variable ``XDG_RUNTIME_DIR``.
+Podman utilizes the directory specified by the environment variable ``XDG_RUNTIME_DIR``.
    Normally, this is provided by the login process.
 Slurm and PBS, however, do not provide this variable when launching jobs on compute nodes.
-When ``XDG_RUNTIME_DIR`` is not defined, PodMan attempts to create the directory ``/run/user/$UID`` for this purpose.
-If ``/run/user`` is not writable by a non-root user, then PodMan commands will fail with a permission error.
+When ``XDG_RUNTIME_DIR`` is not defined, Podman attempts to create the directory ``/run/user/$UID`` for this purpose.
+If ``/run/user`` is not writable by a non-root user, then Podman commands will fail with a permission error.
 To avoid this problem, configure the ``runroot`` option in your ``storage.conf`` to a writeable local directory available on all compute nodes.
 Alternatively, you can request your system administrator to configure the ``/run/user`` to be user-writable on all compute nodes.